wix-alex/fubot/README.md

 # fubot
-hubot support for facebook messenger within a docker container.
+hubot support for facebook user accounts from a docker container.

+You can add any hubot scripts you want into the scripts folder and they'll get copied over when you build the container.

 ## installation